hartwigmedical/actin/clinical/README.md

 tumorSubType | | Tumor sub type
 doids | 3192 | Separated by ";"
-diagnosedYear | 2018 | Year in which diagnosis of other tumor was made treatmentHistory | Resection | Treatment history of the other primary tumor isActive | 1 | Is the other primary tumor considered active?
+diagnosedYear | 2018 | Year in which diagnosis of other tumor was made diagnosedMonth | 10 | Month in which diagnosis of other tumor was made treatmentHistory | Resection | Treatment history of the other primary tumor isActive | 1 | Is the other primary tumor considered active?